TOEFL · Score Conversion

 Upper IntermediateHow does TOEFL score conversion work?

 The 2026 TOEFL iBT uses a 1–6 band score scale with 0.5 increments.
 To convert an old TOEFL score (0–120), divide by 20 and round to the nearest 0.5.
-For example, a score of 100 converts to Band 5.0, equivalent to IELTS 7.0–7.5 and CEFR C1.
+For example, a score of 100 converts to Band 5.0; a score of 87 converts to Band 4.5.

 TOEFL Score Conversion Table (2026)